Family Fun for All Four Seasons Last Updated: November 2023

 No matter the season, Connecticut is your one-stop spot for family fun.
 Here you can enjoy the distinct seasons and take in spring flower festivals, make a summer splash at the beach or a water park, admire the fall foliage or find downhill thrills at a winter ski resort.
 Whether you've got young kids or a teen that's hard to please, Connecticut offers adventures, year-round.

 During this time, all Connecticut businesses are working diligently to prioritize safety, but read through the Center for Disease Control and Prevention's guidelines on domestic travel to ensure that you've taken all necessary safety precautions.
-Don't forget to check with each location before venturing out, as hours may change due to COVID-19.

 Go on a Winter Hike